DamianeKapanadze/python/README.md

-# Number Guessing
+# python
-guesses the number in some tries after comunicating to the player
+All my projects in python since 2020 February